xingyingwang/smart_contracts/week-3-tutorial.md

 Using the online tool <a href="https://cryptii.com/"> cryptii</a>, identify all of the legitimate texts and all the illegitimate ones.
 > Make sure to calibrate cryptii to take text input, apply the correct hash function, and produce hexadecimal output

 Try to answer the questions: How can we be sure of the legitimacy?
-What is the purpose of the hash function in tis case?
+What is the purpose of the hash function in this case?
 What might we call a partial digest, and can we comment on its security?
 Where have the identified illegitimate texts been changed?

 A)
 ```